aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 The C firmware code now includes PSRAM support for temporary storage of  measurments data (buffer).
 See [this](https://stackoverflow.com/questions/75004548/multidimensional-char-string-array-initialization-and-usage-for-esp32-mcus-with/75004549#75004549) stack overflow question for more info.
 The 1.69" Display is now also available and a standard layout design and configuration is now shown when the smart DAQ is powered.

 A new PCB design layout made to fit a well known waterproof acrylic enclosure, is available with new DAQ capabilities.
 This new PCB design dimensions is the one selected to move forward on this sci. researh project.
+See photos below.

 <br>
 <br>